(The little known truth about Bipolar Disorder!)

 the first time," because we've identified various obstacles

-cycles--and that's the problem!
-If you've experienced an
+terrible, disruptive cycles, and that's the problem!
+If

-very long tunnel.
-This is your Life that's
+tunnel.
+This is your Life that's on the line~why

 you have an iPhone, iPad or iPod this app will let you hear